 1928(27th of Tammuz, 5688): Sir Charles James Jessel, the son of famed English jurist Sir George Jessel, passed away.
 A successful barrister and magistrate in his own right, he was a member of the Anglo-Jewish aristocracy as can be seen by his marriage to Edith Goldsmid, the daughter of Sir Julian Goldsmid.
 The fact that the North Borneo Company named its leading trading post Jesselton in his honor attests to his business acumen.
 He was also one of several Jews who had served as High Sheriff in Kent.

-1929(7th of Tamuz, 5689): Hugo von Hofmannst passed away.
-Born in 1874, He was an Austria novelist, librettist, poet, dramatist, narrator, and essayist.
+1929(7th of Tammuz, 5689): Hugo von Hofmannst passed away.
+Born in 1874, He was an Austrian novelist, librettist, poet, dramatist, narrator, and essayist.
 His great-grandfather, to whom his family owed the noble title "von Hofmannsthal," was a Jewish merchant ennobled by the Austrian emperor.

 1930(19th of Tammuz, 5690): Hungarian born violinist Leopold Auer passed away.
 Born in 1845, Auer taught many violinists who later became famous, including Efrem Zimbalist, Nathan Milstein, Mischa Elman, and Jascha Heifetz.
 Sometime before his death Auer converted to Christianity.

-1932: The New York Times reported that a list of 133 prominent Jews outside of the United States was published in today's issue of The American Hebrew and Jewish Tribune.
-The journal describes the list as "Our Foreign "Who's Who, being the first roster ever printed of outstanding Jews in lands other than the United States.
+1932: A list of 133 prominent Jews outside of the United States was published in today's issue of The American Hebrew and Jewish Tribune which described the list as "Our Foreign "Who's Who, being the first roster ever printed of outstanding Jews in lands other than the United States.
 Among those listed are Sir Isaac Alfred Isaacs, Governor General of Australia…Oscar Straus, Viennese composer; Paul Hyams, Belgian Minister of Justice; Georg Cohn, counselor to the Foreign Ministry of Denmark…”

 1934(3rd of Av, 5694): In Germany, Simon Strauss and his son were shot dead by Kurt Baer.
 The court found that the murdered Jews actually "committed suicide".
 Baer found guilty only of breaching the peace.